 Personal Counseling for Students

 At times students in the counseling program desire personal counseling.
-At other times, the counseling faculty may recommend that a student seek personal counseling to attend to issues and concerns that appear to be impeding a student’s professional development and readiness to serve as a professional counselor or pastoral counselor.
-The faculty of the Department of Counseling and Pastoral Care do not provide private counseling for students in our degrees because of the presence of dual relationships.
-Counseling students who seek personal counseling should contact the Community Formation Office for specific information about obtaining personal counseling.
+At other times, the counseling faculty may recommend that a student seek personal counseling to attend to issues and concerns that appear to be impeding a student’s professional development and readiness to serve as a professional clinical counselor, marriage and family counselor, or pastoral counselor.
+The faculty of the Department of Counseling and Pastoral Care do not provide private counseling for students in our degree programs because of the presence of dual relationships.
+Counseling students should contact the Office of Community Life for specific information about obtaining personal counseling.
+Additional information about counseling support is located in the Asbury Seminary Student Handbook.
+You can find a copy of the Asbury Seminary Student Handbook at oneATS/Resources/Student Resources/Student Handbook.

 The student who has a course-related complaint [e.g., course grade, timely and substantive feedback, late work, incomplete work, interpretation of course requirements, etc.] with a professor should talk first with the professor involved.
 If the professor is satisfied that the issue is one of fact, he/she may suggest a resolution to the complaint.
 If the student agrees with the faculty member’s judgment, the matter shall be concluded.